 Marcus Semien has a ‘burning desire to be great.’
-This season, he’s been a star.
+This season, he has been a star.

 But that jacket did seem to belong there figuratively, the perfect accoutrement for the steady elder statesman of a young team that has spent two seasons trying to mold explosive, immediate talent into a consistent, playoff-caliber burn.

-The Blue Jays enter Thursday’s series finale with the Yankees a game out of the second American League wild card spot, hoping they can elbow their way in as one of four teams — including the Yankees, Red Sox and Mariners — fighting for two spots.
+The Blue Jays enter Thursday’s series finale with the Yankees a game out of the second American League wild-card spot, hoping they can elbow their way in as one of four teams — including the Yankees, Red Sox and Mariners — fighting for two spots.

-Semien has spent his entire career molding himself into one of the game’s elite players, a process his teammates, 22-year-old Vladimir Guerrero Jr. and 23-year-old Bo Bichette, seemed to condense into months.
-No major ;eague player has accumulated a higher WAR (wins above replacement) since the start of the 2019 season than Semien, according to the FanGraphs calculations.
+Semien has spent his career molding himself into one of the game’s elite players, a process teammates Vladimir Guerrero Jr., 22, and Bo Bichette, 23, seemed to condense into months.
+No major league player has accumulated a higher wins above replacement since the start of the 2019 season than Semien, according to the FanGraphs calculations.
 In fact, it isn’t really even close.

 But in an era — and on a team — dominated and propelled by prodigious young talent, Semien is proof that stardom isn’t always quite so immediate.
 When he was 23, Semien was playing sporadically for the Chicago White Sox, making more errors than he cares to think about now.
 He became a full-time starting shortstop with the Oakland Athletics at 24.
-He didn’t crack the league’s top 50 in WAR until he was 27.
+He didn’t crack the major league’s top 50 in WAR until he was 27.
 His first MVP votes came at 28.
-Now 31, his first all-star selection came this year, the year after no team would offer him more than a one-year deal worth $18 million.
+And his first all-star selection came this season at 31, a year after no team would offer him more than a one-year deal worth $18 million.

 But nothing about Semien hints at envy.
 No matter how many questions he gets about Guerrero or Bichette or Teoscar Hernández, Semien always stops to praise their work ethic and growth.
-At batting practice at Yankee Stadium earlier this month, Semien noticed that the ball was flying out to right.
+At batting practice at Yankee Stadium this month, Semien noticed that the ball was flying out to right.
 Guerrero hadn’t hit on the field that day, so Semien mentioned it to him.
 Not long after, Guerrero hit a flyball down the right field line that carried for his 40th home run.
 Before games, he stands with Bichette at shortstop, working through defensive nuances he wishes he had internalized sooner.

 “We’ve been putting up some serious numbers this year.
 It wouldn’t be possible if we didn’t take care of our bodies and be out there every day,” Semien said after Wednesday night’s win.
 “That’s something that’s really important.
 You’re able to put up bulk numbers when you’re available every single day.”